alessiodesogus/alessiodesogus.github.io/youniverse.md

 # Characteristics: What it is talking?
 > RQ2: Which topics predominate in the mental health category?

-In this section ,we aim to delve deep inside the mental health videos and would like to study two problems:
+In this section, we aim to delve deep inside the mental health videos and would like to study two problems:
 1) What is the most `frequently mentioned group of people`?
 2) Among all the videos, what is the most `frequently mentioned mental issues`?
 Disorder or suicide, etc?
 3) Finally, throughout the years, do the situation varies?